Jake McCarthy Player Props: Diamondbacks vs. Nationals

 Nationals Pitching Rankings

+- The Nationals pitching staff is last in the league with a collective 7.5 strikeouts per nine innings.

-- The Nationals' 4.68 team ERA ranks 25th among all league pitching staffs.
+- The Nationals' 4.70 team ERA ranks 25th among all MLB pitching staffs.

-- The Nationals surrender the fifth-most home runs in baseball (82 total, 1.4 per game).
+- Nationals pitchers combine to give up 83 total home runs at a clip of 1.4 per game (fifth-most in baseball).

-- In his most recent appearance on Wednesday, the left-hander went five innings against the Los Angeles Dodgers, allowing three earned runs while surrendering seven hits.
+- In his most recent outing on Friday against the Philadelphia Phillies, the righty threw 5 1/3 innings, giving up four earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.